DashaMurasha/MO-E-EQI/README.md

     ## Skipping install of 'MOEEQI' from a github remote, the SHA1 (fd098cb9) has not changed since last install.
     ##   Use `force = TRUE` to force installation

-Alternatiely, one can download the full project from GitHub and install using
+Alternatively, one can download the full project from GitHub and install using

 ``` r